juanpc2018/HELP-STOP-THE-DRAMA-/README.md

 Here is a list of what I call Drama:

-Acer intel laptops with Inside H2O Bios UEFI has a secret menu to stop people installing Linux.
+Acer intel laptops with Insyde H2O Bios UEFI has a secret menu to stop people installing Linux.

 Apple has a T2 chip to stop people installing Linux, and other things.
 Apple MacMini 2014 has soldered RAM,